openpowerquality/docusaurus/docs/other-opportunities.md

 We would like to have a KickStarter campaign to solicit funding for manufacturing OPQ Boxes and scaling up the system.
 We're not quite sure how to do it, but Kickstarter has an excellent [Creator Handbook](https://www.kickstarter.com/help/handbook/) with details on what to think about.

-This is a great opportunity if you are interested in alternative forms of fundraising and would like to gain experience using Kickstarter.
+This is a great opportunity if you are interested in alternative forms of technology funding and would like to gain experience using Kickstarter.

 ## Next steps